ParedesGab/PP3-my-community-finances-app/README.md

 - ReadMe was inspired and guided by the ReadMe documents of my mentor Iuliia Konovalova, of my previous Kamil Wojciechowski, and of the love running project.

-### Media

-- The universe background image is from [Federico Beccari](https://unsplash.com/de/@federize?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).

-- All memory card images are from [Icongeek26](https://www.flaticon.com/authors/icongeek26).

 ## Acknowledgments

-- My sincere gratitude to my mentor, Iuliia Konovalova, for her valuable feedback.
-- Thank you to Code Institute, specially to Kamil, Kristyna, and Lane for the great tips and feedback.
+- My sincere gratitude to code institute specially to Kristyna, and tutor suport for the great tips and feedback.
-- Thank you to my brother Brando, Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.
+- Thank you to my mentor, Iuliia Konovalova, for her important feedback.
-- I am deeply grateful to Geddi and Alexis for their insightful JavaScript fundamentals guidance.
-- A heartfelt thanks to my husband Johannes for "playing! (testing) the game more times than I can count.
+- A heartfelt thanks to my family for their support during this project.